 GeneCards Summary for COPB1 Gene

 COPB1 (Coatomer Protein Complex Subunit Beta 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Golgi-to-ER retrograde transport.
+Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Vesicle-mediated transport.
 GO annotations related to this gene include binding and structural molecule activity.

 UniProtKB/Swiss-Prot for COPB1 Gene